Skip to main content

 • AI writes scripts, generates configs, and troubleshoots common issues.
 The "type the command" part shrinks.

 The stereotype: sysadmin who lives in the terminal, memorizes man pages, and fixes things at 2am.
 That's not dying—it's evolving.
 AI handles the repetitive; you handle the weird.
+Fun theory: AgenticOps—AI agents moving from alert → action—is reshaping IT operations.
+Your job: understand when AI acts, when it escalates, and how to audit it.

 What AI Automates